Star Wars Facts: 21 Things You Didn’t Know

 OK, so not the original E.T. exactly.
 But his alien species are present within Star Wars.
 The Asogians were represented in the Galactic senate, and their first appearance can be seen in The Phantom Menace.

 The line has become a beloved running gag to all.
 It does vary slightly each time, but the sentiment is always the same.
-The expression was first uttered by Luke Skywalker in A New Hope, and most recently by K-2SO in Rogue One.
+The expression was first uttered by Luke Skywalker in A New Hope, and most recently by BB-8 in The Last Jedi.
 Han Solo was the most sensitive to potential impending doom, as he said it more times than anybody else.

 In earlier times of the Jedi, different colours were used to distinguish between ranks.
 Lightsabers made with blue or green crystals indicated whether a Jedi was a Guardian or a Consular.
 The more exotic colours were made with crystals that were very hard to come by, and were often passed down through generations.
 In later years, this distinction fell out of practice with the Jedi.